aa-codecademy/mkwd13-wdel-nextjs/class-02/README.md

 1. npx shadcn@latest init
    ^this will add cn (tailwind merge) for you in utils, no need to do it manually like we did in class
+2. npx shadcn@latest add avatar
-2. npx shadcn@latest add tabs
+3. npx shadcn@latest add tabs
-3. npx shadcn@latest add button
+4. npx shadcn@latest add button
-4. npx shadcn@latest add textarea
+5. npx shadcn@latest add textarea
-5. npx shadcn@latest add input
+6. npx shadcn@latest add input

 - Which style would you like to use? › Default
 - Which color would you like to use as base color? › Slate